automote/thingSocket/README.md

 where <I>server_ip</I> is the IP address of the ESP8266 module, will be printed to Serial when the module is connected.
 * v0.5 is the standalone version
 * v0.6 is currently developed version
-* other sketches are the modules which were used in the v0.5
+* other sketches are the modules which were used in the v0.5 and v0.6
+* v0.7 is in developement which makes use of Wi-Fi Manager by <i>tzapu</i> https://github.com/tzapu/WiFiManager

 </p>

 ## Hardware